DylanStrnad/Programming-Assignment-2/DOCS.md

 ##

 ##
 * If a process' resource needs are satisfied, the resources are released from the process and added to the available resources.
 Sets process as complete and stores it in the safe sequence.
-After this, it prints the process.
+After this, prints the process.

   ![image](https://github.com/user-attachments/assets/fadb98e6-4cef-4ff6-b13f-0b743efa01b3)
 ##